 6. What are “markers”?

 Speculating in a “what if?” context, those markers could indicate access points or portals to other realities.
 They could be coded messages.
 Or, they could be just coincidental, and kind of fun… if you don’t take them too seriously.

 7. Why don’t you post more articles?

-This started as a fun, speculative website for fans of sci-fi and quantum theories.
-Since Berenstein/Berenstain Bears memories went viral, everything changed.
+Then, the Berenstein/Berenstain Bears topic went viral, and everything changed.
 This website gained more attention and credibility.

 In general, I’m pleased (and, admittedly, a little proud) to have been part of the early conversations.
 But, for now, I’m focusing on projects that make better use of my unique research skills.